Stendhal: Life

 Stendhal was a dandy and wit about town in Paris, as well as an obsessive womaniser.
 His genuine empathy towards women is evident in his books; Simone de Beauvoir spoke highly of him in The Second Sex.
 She credited him for perceiving a woman as not a woman but simply a human being.
 Citing Stendhal's rebellious heroines, she maintained that he was a feminist writer.
-One of his early works is On Love, a rational analysis of romantic passion that was based on his unrequited love for Mathilde, Countess Dembowska, whom he met while living at Milan.
+One of his early works is De l'amour (On Love), a rational analysis of romantic passion that was based on his unrequited love for Mathilde, Countess Dembowska, whom he met while living at Milan.
 Later, he would also suffer "restlessness in spirit" when one of his childhood friends, Victorine got married.
 In a letter to Pauline, he described her as the woman of his dreams and wrote that he would have discovered happiness if he became her husband.
 This fusion of, and tension between, clear-headed analysis and romantic feeling is typical of Stendhal's great novels; he could be considered a Romantic realist.

 Stendhal suffered miserable physical disabilities in his final years as he continued to produce some of his most famous work.
 He contracted syphilis in December 1808.
 As he noted in his journal, he was taking iodide of potassium and quicksilver to treat his sexual disease, resulting in swollen armpits, difficulty swallowing, pains in his shrunken testicles, sleeplessness, giddiness, roaring in the ears, racing pulse and "tremors so bad he could scarcely hold a fork or a pen".
 Modern medicine has shown that his health problems were more attributable to his treatment than to his syphilis.
 He is said to have sought the best treatment in Paris, Vienna and Rome.

 Stendhal died on 23 March 1842, a few hours after collapsing with a seizure in the street in Paris.
 He is interred in the Cimetière de Montmartre.